 There are thousands of incredible hiking trails in South Africa.
 It truly is one of the best places in the world to explore on foot.
 From empty beaches to mountain trails and forest meanders, there is quite literally something for everyone.
 So, with all these amazing options on offer, we decided to put together a list of some of the more…unique places we’ve had the privilege to hike.

-Each item on the list has a link to a page with more information on how you can do these hikes too – so feel free to browse around and maybe even start dusting off those old hiking boots...
+Each item on the list has a link to a page with more information on how you can do these hikes too.
+Be sure to check out our guide to day-hike packing essentials and maybe even start dusting off those old hiking boots...

 1. Ancient trees in the Mkhuze Fig Forest

 The uMhkuze River runs along the eastern border of the Mkhuze Game Reserve and through a section of forest that is home to some of the oldest Sycamore Fig trees in South Africa.
 While the Fig Forest Walk is not strictly a “hike”, we figured that it’s a pretty unique experience to be on foot in an environment like that and therefore, worth blurring the line.
 Read more about the Mkhuze Fig Forest Walk.

 2. Self-guided game walks in the Ithala Game Reserve

 The Ithala Game Reserve near Louwsburg in KwaZulu-Natal really surprised us with its incredible views and picturesque landscapes.
 But the thing that makes this reserve unique though, is the fact that it is one of the only public game parks that allows visitors to conduct self-guided trails in the reserve.
 There are 3 different trails to choose from, each with their own spectacular views over the reserve but be sure to keep on the lookout!
 The last time we did the Phuzamoya Trail, we stumbled upon a fresh leopard kill and had to make tracks fast!
 Read more about the self-guides hikes in Ithala Game Reserve.